cyrozap/mediatek-lte-baseband-re/DSP/Notes.md

 ## ISA

-* 24-bit instructions
+* 25-bit instructions
-  * The code binary has a null byte after every three bytes, at a minimum.
+  * The code binary has a null byte or a one byte after every three bytes, at a minimum.
-  * It would be less complicated for every 32-bit word on the Cortex-R4 side correspond to a 24-bit instruction word on the DSP side, since the DSP could use the same addressing scheme but with 8 fewer data lines.
+  * It would be less complicated for every 32-bit word on the Cortex-R4 side correspond to a 25-bit instruction word on the DSP side, since the DSP could use the same addressing scheme but with 8 fewer data lines.
   * Confirmed by [Coresonic's website][Coresonic].